Alesso: Pre-2013: Career beginnings

-2014–2015: Def Jam Records and Forever
+2014–2015: Def Jam Recordings and Forever

 In July 2014, Alesso signed with Def Jam Recordings, becoming only the second EDM producer to sign with the label (after Afrojack).
 He debuted a new track called "Tear the Roof Up", which was named a "Future Exclusive" by Zane Lowe.
-The music video for "Tear The Roof Up" was released exclusively through SnapChat in September 2014.
+The music video for "Tear The Roof Up" was released exclusively through Snapchat in September 2014.
 He embarked on his "Heroes Tour", named after his single "Heroes (We Could Be)" featuring Tove Lo.

 During the tour, Alesso teamed up with Chime for Change, a global charity that seeks to "improve the lives of women around the world."
 Alesso's involvement with the charity has raised over $50,000 as of October 2014.
 His debut studio album was originally set to be released in the first quarter of 2015, but was later released on 22 May 2015.
 It includes both "Heroes (We Could Be)" and "Tear the Roof Up".

 The single "Heroes (We Could Be)" was officially released on 15 December 2014.
 His new single, titled "Cool" and featuring Roy English, premiered on 13 February 2015, on BBC Radio 1.
 The track, which samples Kylie Minogue's "Get Outta My Way", was officially released in Europe on 16 February 2015 and in North America on 17 February 2015.